elliottcoops/elliottcoops/README.md

 | Deployment             	| Docker and AWS                                                                              	|
 | Soft skills            	| Collaborative team member with strong time management and adaptable communication abilities 	|

-## ⚡ Fun fact

-I love dinghy sailing and rescued an adult when I was ten by single-handedly towing their boat back to shore.

 ## Objectives, short-term to long-term

 - 🔭 ~~Secure an AI work placement for summer 2023~~
 - 🤔 ~~Continue to add more public repos to my GitHub account~~
-- 🌱 Build and launch an ML side project before September 2024
 - 🤖 Complete a Masters in Artificial Intelligence
 - 😄 Secure a role as a ML Engineer in London